Servatius Ludwig: Manchuria

-In August 1934 Ludwig was sent to the Empire of Manchuria, a puppet state under Japanese domination, situated in the border region between the then Japanese colony Korea, the Republic of China and the Soviet Union.
+In August 1934 Ludwig was sent to Manchukuo, a puppet state under Japanese domination, situated in the border region between the then Japanese colony Korea, the Republic of China and the Soviet Union.
 After initial work on various mission stations in the area, among them Yenki Abbey, the newly founded station Sinchan was assigned to him.
 It was designed to attract more mission areas in Manchuria.
 In this poor, climatically extreme region he proselytized the partly Korean, partly Chinese population.
 In view of the linguistic and cultural barriers and the spreading acts of war his missionary work proved to be extremely difficult.
 He reported this in detail to his home abbey St. Ottilien and in his letters to his family in Germany.
 He described the dangers of marauding bands of robbers, the famines, the situation of the migrant workers — and also his loneliness.
 At the end of World War II, after the withdrawal of the Japanese troops, first the Soviets, then the Chinese occupied Manchuria.
 In May 1946, Ludwig was arrested as a "spy" by the Chinese Communists, interrogated and shortly after he was shot.